 Videos work well for long sales cycles because they are personalized and scalable, and they can provide a lot of information that won’t take too long to digest.
 B2B video marketing statistics show that the majority of B2B customers watch videos to find out everything they can about a product or services before making a purchase.
 Well-curated video content also gives a brand the benefit of looking professional and knowledgeable, while also allowing the customer to make a genuine connection with a business more easily.

 Google’s algorithms seem to prefer pages that include video content.
-The video infographic from Infographic Journal also states that 74% of all online traffic in 2017 came from videos, so you can understand the importance of optimizing your website accordingly.
+The video infographic from Infographic Journal projected that 82% of all online traffic will come from videos by 2022, so you can understand the importance of optimizing your website accordingly.

 Video is the future of content marketing.
 Incorporating it into your marketing strategy is a must if you want to stay on top and keep getting the conversions you need.
 It’s particularly important to focus on the social media aspect of your video marketing strategy.

-Hopefully, these video marketing statistics managed to shed some light on the current state of advertising to help you create an optimized marketing plan for your brand.
+Hopefully, these video marketing statistics have shed some light on the current state of advertising to help you create an optimized marketing plan for your brand.
 If you haven’t started investing in video content, there’s never been a better time than right now.